Syphdias/prenv/README.md

 There are a few subcommds to `prenv` to use it in the form of `prenv COMMAND` with the following COMMANDS:
 - `list` to list all projects
 - `on [PROJECT]` to activate a project.
-This means to set all environement variables and trigger the on hook.
-To ensure a clean environement the current project will be deactivated (see `off` command).If you provide `-p` the current project will not be deactivated — note that this might lead to unexpected behaviour.
+This means to set all environment variables, cd to `PROJECT.directory` and trigger the on hook.
+To ensure a clean environment the current project will be deactivated (see `off` command).If you provide `-p` the current project will not be deactivated — note that this might lead to unexpected behaviour.
 Omitting the project will reactivate the current project(s).
 - `off [PROJECT]` to deactivate a project.
 This unsets all environment variables of the activated project(s) and trigger the off hook(s).
 Omitting the project will deactivate the active projects.
-- `clear` to unset any envrionment variables mentioned in the configuration and trigger the clear hooks.
+- `clear` to unset any environment variables mentioned in the configuration and trigger the clear hooks.
 - `show` to show curretly active project(s).
 - `cat` to print config file.